Lake Lanier wildlife sailing: birds, eagles & fish you'll spot

 Clarity varies by season.
 Spring rains bring runoff that clouds the water for a week or two, but by early summer the mid-lake stretches near Dock Zk return to 6 to 10 feet of visibility.
 That is when guests with polarized sunglasses start pointing out fish shapes below the waterline.

-Striped bass in particular are a Lake Lanier signature.
+Striped bass are a Lake Lanier signature and the most-requested fish sighting guests bring up before a lake lanier wildlife sailing trip.
 The species was originally stocked and is managed as a game fishery by Georgia DNR.
 During summer, deep-water thermoclines push them down, but morning and dusk surface feeds are visible from the deck.
 The Lake Lanier Association tracks water quality reports that also flag algal or thermal events affecting fish visibility from a slow-moving hull.

 Why a quiet sailboat beats a powerboat for lake lanier wildlife sailing